6529-Collections/nftdelegation/Documentation/Sample_Test_Cases.md

 ### Register a delegation with sub-delegation

-In this exmample, we will register a delegation address for The Collection using a wallet that has sub-delegation rights.
+In this example, we will register a delegation address for The Collection using a wallet that has sub-delegation rights.

 In this group of test cases a wallet calls the `registerDelegationAddressUsingSubDelegation()` function to register a delegation address on behalf of a Delegator that granted him/her sub-delegation rights